genomicsclass/book/pages/multiple_testing.md

 ## V = 405 S = 569
 ```

 This motivates the definition of error rates.
 We can, for example, estimate probability that $$V$$ is larger than 0.
 This is interpreted as the probability of making at least one type I error among the 10,000 tests.
-In the example we made many more than 1 in every single simulation, so we suspect this probability is very practically 1.
+In the simulation above, $$V$$ was much larger than 1 in every single simulation, so we suspect this probability is very practically 1.
 When $$m=1$$, this probability is equivalent to the p-value.
 When we have a multiple tests situation, we call it the Family Wide Error Rate (FWER) and it relates to a technique that is widely used: The Bonferroni Correction.

 ## The Bonferroni Correction

 Now that we have learned about the Family Wide Error Rate (FWER), we describe what we can actually do to control it.
-In practice we want to choose a _procedure_ that guarantees the FWER is smaller than a predetermined value such as 0.05.
+In practice, we want to choose a _procedure_ that guarantees the FWER is smaller than a predetermined value such as 0.05.
 We can keep it general and instead of 0.05, use $$\alpha$$ in our derivations.

-Since are now describing what we do in practice, we no longer have the advantage of knowing _the truth_.
+Since we are now describing what we do in practice, we no longer have the advantage of knowing _the truth_.
 Instead, we pose a procedure and try to estimate the FWER.
 Let's consider the naive procedure: "reject all the hypotheses with p-value <0.01".
-For illustrative purposes we will assume all the tests are independent (in the case of testing diets this is a safe assumption; in the case of genes it is not so safe since genes act together).
+For illustrative purposes we will assume all the tests are independent (in the case of testing diets this is a safe assumption; in the case of genes it is not so safe since some groups of genes act together).
 Let $$p_1,\dots,p_{10000}$$ be the the p-values we get from each test.
 These are independent random variables so:

 $$
 \begin{align*}